One of the most commonly used features in Excel are its functions.

 This statement simply takes a number, squares it (elevates it to the power of 2), and assigns the resulting value to the variable Squared.
 You'll notice that “Squared” is also the name of this Excel VBA Function procedure.

 The reason for the name of the variable matching the name of the function is that this is how you tell an Excel VBA Function procedure which value to return.
-In the words of John Walkenbach (in Excel VBA Programming for Dummies):
+You specify the value to return by assigning that value to the function's (Function procedure's) name.

 In other words, in these cases, the name of the function also acts as a variable.
 Therefore, when working with Function procedures, you'll constantly encounter the name of the function being used as the name of a variable within the Function procedure itself.
-As explained in Excel 2013 Power Programming with VBA:
+You must (as a general rule) assign a value to the Function procedure's name one time (as a minimum).

-You may see this clearer when dividing the process followed by a VBA function in the following 3 steps, as suggested in Mastering VBA for Microsoft Office 2013:
+You may see this clearer when dividing the process followed by a VBA function in the following 3 steps:

 - Step #1: The function carries out the relevant calculations.